Ianganen/BRG-27-labs/README.md

 I learnt how edit and create custom aliases using /etc/hosts and how  to  test them  with ping, use nslookup and install/use whois to lookup domains like google.com

-I learnt how to use lsusb, lspci, `less /proc/cpuinfo to access information on the hardward of my Linux system.
+I learnt how to use lsusb, lspci, `less /proc/cpuinfo to access information on the hardware of my Linux system.

   I learnt to use commands to redirect output using for example, lsusb > output_of_lsusb, then view with less and cat.